 Owning a house or condo can be expensive, and that’s before taking into account the cost to maintain appliances and home systems.
 When HVAC systems, refrigerators, or water heaters break down, the cost for repair or replacement could be significant.
-A home warranty may help make such repair work more affordable by helping to pay qualified technicians to fix malfunctioning equipment or even footing the bill to replace appliances that are no longer working and cannot be repaired.
+A home warranty can reduce the out-of-pocket costs of such repair work by helping to pay qualified technicians to fix malfunctioning equipment or even footing the bill to replace appliances that are no longer working and cannot be repaired.

 American Home Shield offers a few different home warranty policies to cover the cost to fix or replace various appliances and home systems.
 The company promises to help save homeowners money when systems and appliances around the house inevitably break down as a result of wear and tear.
 American Home Shield strives to inspire confidence, noting the large number of appliances and systems that can be covered with its policies, including items that break down due to age, poor maintenance, or pre-existing conditions.

-Has American Home Shield done enough to earn its customers’ trust, though?
+But is American Home Shield worth it?
 With our American Home Shield review, we set out to inspect the company’s claims, benefits, and potential issues to see how it compares to other home warranty options.

 See more of the best home warranty companies, best home warranties for condos, best home warranties for rental properties, and the best home services.